chandhus/python/README.md

-#This repository will contain the python programs
+#This repository contains python programs